 Pour a cup of coffee on the floor, and ask some coworkers what they see.
 Your boring coworker might say, “A cloud.”
 And the sarcastic one that no one likes might say, “Coffee.”
 Then, depending on how weird everyone else is, you might get things like “a bird,” “a different bird,” or “Caesar and Cleopatra on the royal barge.”
 Well, congratulations.
 You just made a Rorschach test.
 And if you want to try another, check out The Loyal.

 No matter who you take, they’ll find something to eat.
-The menu here is dense, with some 1950s-cruise-ship items like a lobster cocktail and some other things that feel interesting and new like “drunken” eggs and mushroom carbonara.
+The menu here is dense, with some 1950s-cruise-ship items like a lobster cocktail and other things that feel interesting and new like “drunken” eggs and mushroom carbonara.
 And, while there’s definitely a lot of meat here, vegetarians will have some options that won’t feel sad.
 This place is from the same people behind Nix, after all.

-There are, in fact, so many different options here that you might be a little skeptical.
+There are, in fact, so many options here that you might be a little skeptical.
 The thing is: pretty much all the food is very good.
 We wouldn’t say there’s any one standout dish, but most of the stuff here is worth ordering.
 Even the smaller things like the plate of fried mushrooms and radish salad are great.
 You should, however, be sure to order at least one of the pastas (they’re appetizer-sized, so actually maybe get two) - and if you’re looking for a new burger, try the one here.

 Maybe even stop in and eat it at the bar.
 They serve the full menu there.
 Although if you’re with a group or a date, get a table in the dining room.
 It tends to be dark and crowded, and, with all the booths and mirrors, it sort of feels like a place from the ’90s - somewhere you might’ve seen James Spader, Freddy Prinze Jr., or Winona Ryder before she started playing home-improvement guru Joyce Byers on Stranger Things.

 In the end, The Loyal feels celebratory.
 Which isn’t to say you need to wait to come here.
 Sure, it’s great for a birthday dinner - but if you want to bring a few friends on a Friday night or a date who is seemingly okay with your corgi obsession, it works for that as well.
-There are a lot of ways to look at this place, but, inevitably, you should see something that looks pretty great.
+There are a lot of ways to look at this place, but, inevitably, you should see something pretty great.

 The tomato on this thing will probably fall off at some point, but this burger is still great, and the duck fat tater tots are even better.
 Dip them in the horseradish sauce.